farsheedify/SubReveal/README.md

 - Subfinder
 - Assetfinder

 The tool also checks the result of crt.sh, and parses the json output to extract subdomains.
-The result is sorted and unique, so no wirries of duplicated results.
+The result is sorted and unique, so no worries of duplicated results.
 Lastly the liveliness of subdomains is checked using tomnomnom's httprobe and results are saved in a separate file.
 I have put the latest versions of the tools in the repo.
 In addition to having these tools in the current working directory, make sure to have curl and jq packages installed in your linux, since they are used for communication with crt.sh.